unbit/uwsgi-docs/BuildSystem.rst

 The vast majority of the uWSGI project is developed as a plugin, this ensure a modular approach to configuration and an obviously saner development style.

-The sysadmin is free to embed each plugins in the server binary or to build it as an external shared library.
+The sysadmin is free to embed each plugin in the server binary or to build each plugin as an external shared library.

 Embedded plugins are defined in the 'embedded_plugins' directive of the build profile.
-You can add more embedded plugins from command line using UWSGI_EMBED_PLUGINS environment variable (see below).
+You can add more embedded plugins from command line using the UWSGI_EMBED_PLUGINS environment variable (see below).

 Instead, if you want to build a plugin as a shared library just run uwsgiconfig.py with the --plugin option